Mindera/skeletoid/README.md

 ## Notes

-- We are moving to a full Kotlin world, but you might still find some Java along the road.
 - We move fast and we break things.. but we are friendly.
 Please drop us an issue/feature request and we will address it asap.